AarushSharmaa/College-Website/README.md

 # College Website

-I have made a responsive web app with the help of a Youtube Tutorial to enhance my understanding of HTML and CSS.
+I have made a responsive web app with the help of a Youtube Tutorial to enhance my understanding **HTML and CSS**.

 ## Tech Stack